mileszs/ack.vim/README.md

     go   to preview file (open but maintain focus on ack.vim results) t    to open in new tab
-    T    to open in new tab silently v    to open in horizontal split
+    T    to open in new tab silently h    to open in horizontal split
     H    to open in horizontal split silently v    to open in vertical split
     gv   to open in vertical split silently